 Spot X is about half the cost to purchase and operate as inReach.

 Spot X prefers to be upright and have a good sky view.
-InReach is a bit less fussy, possibly because there are 5 times as many satellites, and they are way closer.
+InReach is a bit less fussy about device orientation.

 Spot customer support is excellent.
 InReach is less so, but still acceptable.